-Before 30 April each year, relevant entities must surrender registered VEECs equal to their relevant entity liability for the previous calendar year (known as obligatory surrender).
+Before 30 April each year (or a later date approved by the Minister or the commission), relevant entities must surrender registered VEECs equal to their relevant entity liability for the previous calendar year (known as obligatory surrender).

 In separate circumstances, the commission may require an accredited person or other person to surrender VEECs equal to the number of certificates which are found to be improperly created, or created in breach of a person's obligations under the Act or Regulations.
 This is known as mandatory surrender.